Ezurio/canvas_python_samples/apps/sera_nx040_dvk/antenna_delay_calibration/README.md

 be used to correct it.

 ## Loading onto the Sera NX040 DVK
-The Sera NX040 DVK must be running [Canvas Firmware](https://github.com/LairdCP/BL654_USB_Adapter_Canvas_Firmware).
+The Sera NX040 DVK must be running [Canvas Firmware](https://github.com/LairdCP/Sera_NX040_Firmware).
-Tou can load the Python scripts from this repository as listed below using [Xbit tools for VS Code](https://marketplace.visualstudio.com/items?itemName=rfp-canvas.xbit-vsc).
+You can load the Python scripts from this repository as listed below using [Xbit tools for VS Code](https://marketplace.visualstudio.com/items?itemName=rfp-canvas.xbit-vsc).

 ### set_antenna_delay_calibration.py